Frequentare

 Altre attività formative che rilasciano crediti

-Certificates should refer to language courses or IT courses, in Italy or abroad, and should include the results of a final exam, detailing the grade and level of the student.
+Certificates should refer to IT courses, in Italy or abroad, and should include the results of a final exam, detailing your grade and level.

-All certificates must be uploaded exclusively in pdf format.
-This document must be named exclusively with the student's surname and first name and uploaded here.
-Once submitted, a certificate cannot be employed again to obtain other CFUs.
+All certificates must be in pdf format, named exclusively with your surname and first name and uploaded here.
+Once submitted, a certificate cannot be employed again to obtain other credits.

-3. Conferences, seminars, webinars and other activities relevant to GH studies
+2) Conferences, seminars, webinars, courses and other activities relevant to GH studies

-For conferences, seminars and webinars, students will have to ask the attendance certificate and write a report.
-Both documents must be uploaded exclusively in pdf format.
-These documents must be named exclusively with the student's surname and first name and uploaded here.
+For conferences, seminars and webinars, you will have to ask the attendance certificate and write a report.
+Both documents must be in pdf format, named exclusively with your surname and first name and uploaded here.

 Credits will be granted as follows: